 Seaton Hackney Stables’ Troop Horseback Riding Program operates Fall, Winter, and Spring.

-Seaton Hackney Stables’ Troop Horseback Riding Program operates Fall, Winter, and Spring.
 Participants are invited to attend our Fall and Spring Schooling Show to demonstrate their newly acquired riding skills prior to advancing to the next troop level.

 In case of TWO inclement weather situations throughout the Session, there will be no rain –or personal- make-ups from Level 1 through Level 4.
 In case of bad weather, a badge will be offered instead of the riding lesson.
 Should there be a third occurrence of bad weather during a particular Session, a collective rain date will be decided upon by the instructor.
 Badge will be decided upon by the Instructor.
 At Levels 5 & 6, in case of bad weather, a collective rain date will be decided upon by the Instructor.
-Click here for detailed curriculum for all troop levels.

 All sessions are one hour in length.
 Riders must arrive 15 minutes prior to their scheduled start time.